node-real/megafuel-client-example/wallet-user/readme.md

 # Wallet Client Example

-This package contains a Go and Js application demonstrating how to send gasless tx on BSC through Megafuel.
+This package contains a Go and Js application demonstrating how to send gasless tx on BSC through MegaFuel.

 ## Workflow